Pitted Ware culture: History

 Genetic studies suggest that the Pitted Ware peoples, unlike their Neolithic neighbors, were descended from earlier Scandinavian Hunter-Gatherers (SHGs).
 At the time of the emergence of the Pitted Ware culture, these hunter-gatherers persisted to the north of the agricultural Funnelbeaker culture.
 Their ceramic traditions are related to those of the Comb Ceramic culture.
+Because of this, Pitted Ware Culture is often combined with Comb Ceramic Culture to form Pit Comb Ware Culture.

 The Pitted Ware culture arose around 3,500 BC.
 Its earliest sites are found in east-central Sweden, where it appears to have replaced the Funnelbeaker culture.
 Its subsequent expansion is accompanied by the disappearance of settlements of the Funnelbeaker culture throughout large parts of southern Scandinavia.
 It came to occupy the coasts of Denmark, southern Sweden, southern Norway and various islands of the Baltic Sea, such as Öland, Gotland, and Åland.
 There were lively contacts with hunter-gatherer communities of Finland and the eastern Baltic.
 During its initial years, the Pitted Ware culture co-existed with the Funnelbeaker culture.
 Although the two cultures exchanged goods with each other, its peoples appear to have had widely different identities, and they did not mix with each other to any notable extent.
 During the period of Pitted Ware expansion, the Funnelbeakers constructed a number of defensive palisades, which may mean that the two peoples were in conflict with each other.
 There is archaeological evidence of high levels of violence among the people of the Pitted Ware culture.
 Throughout its existence of more than 1,000 years, the Pitted Ware culture remained virtually unchanged.

 From around 2,800 BC, the Pitted Ware culture co-existed for some time with the Battle Axe culture and the Single Grave culture, which succeeded the Funnelbeaker culture in southern Scandinavia.
 Both were variants of the Corded Ware culture.
 Like the Funnelbeakers, the Corded Ware constructed a series of defensive palisades during this period, which may be a sign of violent conflict between them and the Pitted Ware.
 Though cultural influences of the Battle Axe culture are detectable in Pitted Ware burials, its peoples do not appear to have mixed with each other.
 By ca. 2,300 BC, the Pitted Ware culture had merged with the Battle Axe culture.
 The subsequent Nordic Bronze Age represents a fusion of elements from the Pitted Ware culture and the Battle Axe culture.